Ik-Riyad/Ik-Riyad/README.md

 # Ibrahim Khan Riyadh
-**MERN Stack Web Developer**
+**Frontend Web Developer**

 ---

 ## 👋 About Me
-Passionate MERN Stack Developer skilled in building modern, responsive, and user-friendly web applications.
+Passionate Frontend Developer skilled in building modern, responsive, and user-friendly web applications.
-Experienced in React, Node.js, Express, MongoDB, and Tailwind CSS with hands-on projects completed.
+Experienced in React, Vue, Nuxt, and Tailwind CSS with hands-on projects completed.
 Always eager to learn new technologies and improve coding skills.

 ---